SI ATL01110.516 Equitable Life Estate In Home Property

 b.
 The SSI recipient lives on the property; and

 c.
-The SSI recipient once owned the property, transferred it to someone else and alleges he retained a life estate.
+The SSI recipient once owned the property, transferred it to someone else and alleges they retained a life estate.

 Example:

-John Jones bought a 10-acre farm in 1939.
-In 1972 John Jones deeded the property to Jones' daughter.
-Jones and Jones' daughter both allege that they intended for Jones to retain a life estate interest in the property.
+Jones bought a 10-acre farm in 1939.
+In 1972 Jones deeded the property to Jones' child.
+Jones and Jones' child both allege that they intended for Jones to retain a life estate interest in the property.
 Jones has lived on the property since 1939.
 The district office can determine that Jones has a life estate interest in the property.

 2. 2.